“There can be economy only where there is efficiency.”— Benjamin Disraeli

 It’s a refreshing theme in a world of gunfights and banditos, and not only that but the engine elements all fit together to make a compelling and thoughtful game.

-Yet another Uwe Rosenberg board game makes it on our list of best engine-building games and for good reason.
+Yet another Uwe Rosenberg board game makes it on our list of best engine-building games and for good reason: A Feast for Odin.

 Experience the Viking way of life: exploring, raiding, and providing for your warband in this engine-building, worker placement, epic saga.
 Your goal is to collect the largest and most valuable horde of goods and treasure by using your Viking workers as efficiently as possible.